 Northeastern maintains a “zero tolerance” policy with respect to campus violence.
 This means that all acts of violence, or behavior which threatens violence, will be met with a reasoned and appropriate response.
 Emphasis will be placed on a proactive identification of potentially violence situations and preventive approaches to reduce the likelihood of violent incidents on our campus.

-Lead by the Student Rights and Responsibilities Office, the Campus Violence Prevention Committee (CVPC) oversees the development and revisions of this Campus Violence Prevention Plan, guides violence prevention educational efforts across campus, and interacts with key units in the University community to enhance the safety of the campus environment.
-In order to provide a broad-based perspective, CVPC members include representatives of University Police, the Student Rights & Responsibilities Office, Student Health & Counseling Services, Human Resources, the Student Disability Services, the Women’s Resource Center, the LGBTQA Center, student leaders, and faculty members.
+Lead by the Dean of Students Office, the Campus Violence Prevention Committee (CVPC) oversees the development and revisions of this Campus Violence Prevention Plan, guides violence prevention educational efforts across campus, and interacts with key units in the University community to enhance the safety of the campus environment.
+In order to provide a broad-based perspective, CVPC members include representatives of University Police, the Dean of Students Office, Student Health & Counseling Services, Human Resources, the Student Disability Services, the Women’s Resource Center, the LGBTQA Center, student leaders, and faculty members.

 Violence prevention involves both community building and public education efforts.
 Community building efforts include programming which seeks to enhance greater awareness of issues central to violence prevention, and which endeavors to create an environment which is perceived as safe, fair and supportive of healthy behavioral choices.
 Examples of such efforts include:

 - Campus Violence Prevention Awareness Week

 - Enough is Enough National Anti-Violence Week - Stemming Societal Violence on Campuses